 Measuring systems

-Top marks for students studying monolithic adjustable 3D printed optical mounts
+High marks for monolithic adjustable 3D printed optic mounts students

 Mechanical engineering students from Fontys Hogeschool in Eindhoven were asked to redesign optical mounts that are part of the optical measuring system ARINNA.
 The question we had for them: Can you design monolithic 3D-printable adjustable optical mounts to replace our existing mounts?